ytrevor81/NFL-Stats-Web-Scrape/README.md

   4. Gather_Player_Urls.py

 ### <i>Activate.py</i>
-This is where the core functions of the code are executed, gathering and processing query Urls, player Urls, and creating the appropriate CSV files to store data.
+This is where the core functions of the code are executed, gathering and processing query urls, player urls, and creating the appropriate CSV files to store data.

 ### <i>Classes: Players.py and Urls.py</i>
-In Players.py, there are three classes used to store player data: <i>ActivePlayer</i>, <i>RetiredPlayer</i>, and <i>Player_CareerStats</i>. <i>ActivePlayer</i> and <i>RetiredPlayer</i> are initialized once, so that only one instance is used in the data scraping process, and are used to store and process basic stats of individual players. <i>Player_CareerStats</i> is initialized everytime a new player is processed, both active and retired, and is used to store career stats for each player.
-If any player has no stats table present in their webpage, then they will be skipped and thus not recorded in any career stats CSV file.
+In Players.py, three classes are used to store player data: <i>ActivePlayer</i>, <i>RetiredPlayer</i>, and <i>Player_CareerStats</i>. <i>ActivePlayer</i> and <i>RetiredPlayer</i> are initialized once, so that only one instance is used in the data scraping process, and are used to store and process basic stats of individual players. <i>Player_CareerStats</i> is initialized everytime a new player's career stats are processed, both active and retired.
+If any player does not have any stats tables present in their webpage, then they will be skipped and thus not recorded in any career stats CSV file.

 The <i>Urls</i> class holds all player query links for active players and retired players, and aids in processing those links and other links.